 Narrated by respected broadcast journalist Susan Banks and featuring the talents of Buffalo-area actors, musicians and sound technicians, each Heritage Moment brings to life the region’s most dramatic events.
 Some events are famous, some forgotten, but all are part of the vast historical tapestry that has unfolded in this unique corner of the planet, where the United States meets Canada and the waters of the great inland sea plunge down the world’s most famous cataract.

-Jeff Z. Klein, a Buffalo native who left The New York Times last year after 18 years as a reporter and editor, has been coordinating the Niagara Frontier Heritage Project.
+Jeff Z. Klein, a Buffalo native who spent 18 years at The New York Times as a reporter and editor and has authored several books, has been coordinating the Niagara Frontier Heritage Project.
 The mini-dramas focus on a variety of topics that range from civil rights and women’s rights to Native American issues and the influx of immigrants.

 “Heritage Moments” give listeners a glimpse into the past, told through a contemporary lens.
 Some local schools are even working to integrate selected “Heritage Moments” into their local history classes.

-“The compelling issues that are explored in these audio vignettes are as important in 2015 as they were one or two centuries ago,” said WBFO news director Brian Meyer.
+“The compelling issues that are explored in these audio vignettes are as important now as they were one or two centuries ago,” said former WBFO news director Brian Meyer.

 You can listen to every episode and read complete write-ups of each story at wbfo.org.